 Performance evaluations are important for both managers and team members because, when work gets hectic, communication can fall short.
 A “good job” here and there can go a long way, but team members need scheduled facetime for individual feedback in order to stay on track and grow.

 Performance evaluations can provide the following benefits:

 Offers feedback on individual performance

 While performance evaluations can feel nerve-wracking, they’re also motivating and give team members clarity on how to improve.
-Over time, thoughtful performance evals build trust and show your team members that support them and their career.
+Over time, thoughtful performance evaluations build trust and show your team members that you support them and their career paths.